marilyne-linkurious/documentation/content/admin/content/getting-started/start.md

 To start Linkurious, run the `start.bat` script in the `linkurious-windows` directory.

-Alternatively, run the `menu.bat` script and select *Start Linkurious processes* from the console.
+Alternatively, run the `menu.bat` script and select *Start Linkurious* from the console.

 > The firewall of Windows might ask you to authorize connections with Linkurious.